Schuyler Colfax: Reconstruction

-In 1865, Colfax, along with author Samuel Bowles and Lieutenant Governor of Illinois William Bross, set out across the western territories from Mississippi to the California coast to record their experiences.
+In 1865, Colfax, along with author Samuel Bowles and Illinois Lieutenant Governor William Bross, set out across the western territories from Mississippi to the California coast to record their experiences.
 They compiled their observations in an 1869 book called Our New West.
 Included in their book were details of the views of Los Angeles, with its wide panorama of vast citrus groves and orchards, and conversations with Brigham Young.

 On September 17, 1867, Colfax, along with Senator John Sherman, addressed a Republican meeting in Lebanon, Ohio on the political situation in Washington.
 Colfax said he was firmly against allowing those who participated in the Confederate rebellion to be reinstated in office and control Republican Reconstruction policy.
 Colfax affirmed that he was not in any way for repudiating the debt caused by the Confederate rebellion.
 Colfax said Congressional reconstruction would give security and peace to the nation as opposed to President Johnson and his southern Democratic policies.
-Colfax favored Johnson's impeachment saying Johnson was recreant, a usurper, and was unfaithful in executing the Reconstruction laws of the land in granting a general amnesty to Southerners who had participated in the rebellion.
+Colfax favored Johnson's impeachment, saying Johnson was recreant, a usurper, and was unfaithful in executing the Reconstruction laws of the land in granting a general amnesty to Southerners who had participated in the rebellion.
 Colfax told Republicans who were tired of Reconstruction to leave the party and join the Democrats.

 Election of 1868

 During the 1868 Republican Convention the Republicans nominated Ulysses S. Grant for president.
-Colfax was selected for vice president on the fifth ballot.
-Colfax was popular among Republicans for his friendly character, party loyalty, and Radical views on Reconstruction.
-Among Republicans he was known as "Smiler Colfax."
+Known as "Smiler Colfax", Colfax was popular among Republicans for his friendly character, party loyalty, and Radical views on Reconstruction, and he was selected for vice president on the fifth ballot.
 Grant won the general election, and Colfax was elected the 17th Vice President of the United States.

 On March 3, 1869, the final full day of the 40th Congress, Colfax, who was to be sworn into office as vice president the next day, resigned as speaker.
 Immediately afterward, the House passed a motion declaring Theodore Pomeroy duly elected speaker in place of Colfax.
 In office for one day, Pomeroy's tenure is the shortest of any speaker of the U.S. House.